machikania/phyllosoma/documents/readme-e.txt

 　Card can be inserted and removed during BASIC program execution.
 　HEX files created in C language can be loaded on the file selection screen.
 　Four classes, CRDINI, CLDHEX, REGEXP, and STRING, are added to the library.

+Phyllosoma 1.30/KM-1503 (2023.9.30)
+　Added support for WiFi connection using Raspberry Pi Pico W. Following statements/functions are added: DNS$(), IFCONFIG$(), NTP, TCPACCEPT(), TCPCLIENT, TCPCLOSE, TCPRECEIVE, TCPSEND, TCPSERVER, TCPSTATUS, TLSCLIENT, WIFIERR(), WIFIERR$()
+　Fixed a bug in GCOLOR() function.
+　Fixed a key input bug with some USB keyboards.
+　FGETC() function returns -1 when EOF.
+　Supported XIAO RP2040, RP2040-Zero, and Tiny-2040 for embedding.
+　SPI ports can now be specified in the INI file.
+　Fixed a bug when the third argument of SERIAL statement is omitted.
+　Exceptions are now trapped and displayed on the screen.
+　Fixed a bug that CORETIMER starts to fail about 2000 seconds after power-on.
+　Support ILI9488.
+　Support RTC(Real Time Clock).
+Follosing statement/functions are added: GETTIME$(), SETTIME.
+STRFTIME$() Supports date/time setting when saving files.
+　Supports RTC setting by NTP server.
+　Supports turning on/off the LEDs attached to the board by calling SYSTEM 201.
+　Fixed a memory allocation bug.
+　Fixed a garbage collection bug when using file-related commands such as FREMOVE/SETDIR.
+　Improved stability of the WAVE player.
+　Fixed a static method call bug in a class.
+　Three functions, FFINGD$(), FINFO(), and FINFO$(), are added.
+Enabled to create file list.
+　Fixed a compile-time bug when the REM statement contains double quotation.